 I like to line the cookie sheets with parchment paper.
 It prevents the bottom of the cookies from burning and keeps them from spreading too much.

-But you could also grease the cookie sheets with butter or shortening.
+But you could also grease the cookie sheets with shortening, or spray it with cooking spray.

 The Butter Mixture

 In the large mixer bowl, beat 2/3 cup of butter.